Indian Airlines Flight 814: Prisoner release and end of the hijacking

-On further negotiations, the demand was ultimately reduced to the release of three prisoners: Masood Azhar, Omar Sheikh and Mushtaq Zargar.
+On further negotiations, the demand was ultimately reduced to the release of three prisoners: Masood Azhar, Ahmed Omar Saeed Sheikh and Mushtaq Ahmed Zargar.
 Azhar was arrested for terrorist activities in Jammu and Kashmir in 1994.
 Sheikh had been arrested in connection with the 1994 kidnappings of foreigners perpetrated by HuA.
 Zargar, who had at least three dozen murder cases registered against him, had been arrested on 15 May 1992 and imprisoned in India.
-On 30 December, RAW chief A. S. Dulat communicated with then chief minister of Jammu and Kashmir Farooq Abdullah to release the prisoners who were then lodged in the state prisons.
+On 30 December, RAW chief A. S. Dulat communicated with then Chief Minister of Jammu and Kashmir Farooq Abdullah to release the prisoners who were then lodged in the state prisons.
 Abdullah was opposed to releasing the prisoners, warning Dulat of the long-term consequences, but eventually agreed to the demands of the Indian government.
 The three prisoners were released and flown to Kandahar.

 By this time, the hostages had been allowed to de-plane by the hijackers, and the hijackers had also surrendered their weapons to the Taliban.
 Passenger accounts indicated the hijackers asked the passengers to show their gratitude to the Afghanistan government, following which money was collected and handed to one of the passengers, Anuj Sharma, who was instructed to use it to commission a memento of the hijacking for a museum in Kandahar.
 India explicitly conveyed to the Taliban that it expected the Taliban to arrest and act against the perpetrators.
-However, instead of arresting the hijackers and the three prisoners who had been handed over to them, the Taliban authorities gave them ten hours to leave the country and drove them to the Afghanistan-Pakistan border.
+However, instead of arresting the hijackers and the three prisoners who had been handed over to them, the Taliban authorities gave them ten hours to leave the country and drove them to the Durand Line.